fhillipgcastillo/all-about-containers/namespaces/notes.md

 ## Dockerfile
-Is a ubuntu bionix version container, containing debootstrap to unshare the chrooted directories
+Is a ubuntu bionix version container, containing debootstrap, to unshare the chrooted directories

-##debootstrap
+## debootstrap
 debootstrap is a tool to create debian core based directories

 debootstrap --variant=minbase bionic /fhillip-root